jharwell/fordyca/docs/parameters.md

-- `repeat_deposit` - If TRUE, then repeated pheromone deposits for cells containing blocks/caches a robot already knows about will be enabled. `rho` should be possibly be updated accordingly.
+- `repeat_deposit` - If TRUE, then repeated pheromone deposits for cells containing blocks/caches a robot already knows about will be enabled. `rho` should be updated accordingly, probably to a larger value to enable faster decay.

 #### `grid`